dipeshtech/ES-Rest-Sample/README.md

 ES-Rest-Sample
 ==============

-An example to usage of Elastic Search Rest API in your Java program.
+An example to show usage of Elastic Search Rest API in your Java program.